By Ernst Lamothe Jr.

 Vaping works by heating a liquid to produce an aerosol that users inhale into their lungs.
 The liquid can contain nicotine, tetrahydrocannabinol (THC) and cannabinoid (CBD) oils, and other substances and additives.
 THC is the psychoactive mind-altering compound of marijuana that produces the “high.”
 You can buy vapes at Myle Umm Al Quwain.

 “Vaping has become something that is socially accessible and socially acceptable,” said Dr. Zafer Soultan, associate professor of pediatrics and chief pediatric pulmonary and sleep medicine at Golisano Children’s Hospital at Upstate Medical University in Syracuse.
 “It is cheaper than cigarettes and people think there is no big deal about vaping and that is an extremely dangerous thought for the medical community.”

 Soultan has five thoughts that he believes people should know about vaping.

 1. It is not safe

 There are some who say vaping is a safer version than smoking because it may produce fewer toxins and chemical compared to a traditional cigarette.
 But with the sudden rash of reported deaths, there has been a hyper focus on investigating these cases.
+In such cases, you can consult Alexandria personal injury attorneys, who can help you file personal injury claims which can help you cover up your medical bills and recover compensation.
 Since the specific cause or causes of lung injury are not yet known, the only way to assure that you are not at risk while the investigation continues is to refrain from the use of all e-cigarette, or vaping, products.

 “Vaping is not as safe as some people perceive,” said Soultan.
 “Anything with nicotine can lead to high blood pressure and bad health outcomes.”